dave-inc/apple-pay-decrypt/README.md

   deviceManufacturerIdentifier: '544555544456',
   paymentDataType: '3DSecure',
   paymentData: {
     onlinePaymentCryptogram: 'IE0QTuXZlbG9wZXIgUmiQAQojEBhgA='
   }
 }
 ```

-You can then use those decrypted values with your payment processor of choice (Stripe, Braintree, et al) to process payments from Apple Pay.
+You can then use those decrypted values with your payment processor of choice (Stripe, Braintree, in our case Tabapay) to process payments from Apple Pay.